 For instance, arrange frequent opportunities for learners to put into practice what they’ve discovered AFTER completing the eLearning course.
 Gamification techniques can contribute to making skills transfer both fun and rewarding!
 Also, pepper your course with actionable takeaways, so your learners have the confidence in the knowledge that they can apply the learning when they go back to work.

-Student interaction, whether online or in-person, always improves both student engagement and course completion rates.
+Student interaction will improve both student engagement and course completion rates.
 In a study by Open University, participants reported that they were motivated to finish courses by a sense of loyalty to their learning buddy, especially if they were assigned to work together throughout the course on a number of tasks and assignments.

 In-person, it’s easy to pair up students to work on projects together or have group discussions.
 Online, you have the option of creating virtual teams or online learning communities, as well as using video conferencing for lessons.